Student Services : Getting Started

 - What about books and videos?

-To prevent the spread of COVID-19, you must observe strict physical distancing and wear a mask at all times inside the library.
-No food or drinks allowed.
+To prevent the spread of COVID-19, you must wear a mask in common areas inside the library.
+No food allowed, but drinks in spill-proof containers are acceptable.
 Anyone who fails to comply with safety measures may be asked to leave for the day.

 Do I have to wear a mask while I study?